 Myths about PMP Certification

-When I was preparing my PMP exam & I came to know many myths about.
+When I was preparing my PMP exam & I came to know many myths about it.
 Let see some of those;

 - PMP certification passing score is 61%.

 - A fixed passing score is applicable to all candidates

 - Each question carries equal marks.